2011–12 Ligue 1: Teams

 There were three promoted teams from Ligue 2, replacing the three teams that were relegated from Ligue 1 following the 2010–11 season.
 A total of 20 teams competed in the league with three clubs suffering relegation to the second division, Ligue 2.
 All clubs that secured Ligue 1 status for the season were subject to approval by the DNCG before becoming eligible to participate.

 Arles-Avignon was the first club to suffer relegation from the first division to Ligue 2.
 The club's impending drop occurred on 17 April 2011 following the team's 2–0 defeat to AS Monaco.
 The negative result made it mathematically impossible for Arles to seize the 17th position in the table, which would have allowed the club to remain in Ligue 1.
 Arles-Avignon made its return to Ligue 2 after only a year's spell in the top division of French football.
 On 15 May, Lens were relegated from the first division to Ligue 2 after its 1–1 draw with Monaco.
 Lens returned to Ligue 2 for the first time since the 2008–09 season when the club finished as champions of the league.
 On the final day of the Ligue 1 season, Monaco suffered relegation to the second division after losing 2–0 to Lyon.
 The club's appearance in Ligue 2 was its first since 1976.

 Evian became the first club from Ligue 2 to achieve promotion to Ligue 1 after its 2–1 victory over Reims on 20 May 2011.
 Evian made its debut in the first division and, similar to Arles-Avignon the previous season, the club's ascension to the first division is notable due in part to the fact that it has achieved successive promotions in four straight seasons.
 On the final day of the Ligue 2 season, both Dijon and Ajaccio earned berths in the first division after posting positive results in their respective matches.
 Dijon was promoted despite losing on the match day and, similar to Évian, made its debut in the top division of French football.
 Ajaccio returned to Ligue 1 after five seasons in the second division.

 Stadia and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and managers may hold more than one non-FIFA nationality.

-1 Subject to change during the season.